Federal Air Marshal Service: Rank structure

 Previously, the supervisory ranks had different naming.
-A SAC was known as a Special Agent in Charge as were the Assistant and Deputy SACs and a Supervisory Federal Air Marshal was known as an Assistant to the Special Agent in Charge or ATSAC.
-The rank change was introduced in 2011 to reduce an “us versus them” perception between supervisory and non-supervisory air marshals.
+A SAC was known as a special air marshal in charge as were the assistant and deputy SACs and a supervisory federal air marshal was known as an assistant to the special air marshal in charge or ATSAC.
+The rank change was introduced in 2011 to reduce an "us versus them" perception between supervisory and non-supervisory air marshals.

 Field offices

 The Federal Air Marshal Service has field offices located in or near the following cities: